MENU

 Description:

 This event fires when the draw event has completed.
-If you attach some code to the draw event after you call the draw function then this code will not run straight away - because the draw function would have completed before you attach to the event.
+If you attach some code to the draw event after you call the draw function, then that code will not run straight away - because the draw function would have completed before you attach to the event.

 Name: beforeredraw